holynski/cse576_sp20_hw2/README.md

 ### 4.4 Make a colorized representation ###

 Now using your sobel filter try to make a cool, stylized one.
 Fill in the function `Image colorize_sobel(const Image& im)`.
 I used the magnitude as the saturation and value of an image and the angle (theta) as the hue and then used our `hsv_to_rgb` function we wrote before.
 Make sure to feature normalize the magnitude, and normalize (divide) the angle by 2π so that both lie within 0 and 1.
-Add some smoothing (a Gaussian with sigma 4), so it looks even nicer.
+Add some smoothing to the original image (a Gaussian with sigma 4), so it looks even nicer.

 ![](figs/lcolorized.png)